safehammad/minirandr/README.md

     $ clj -T:build native-image

-This will create the standalone execuatable `minirandr` the `target` directory.
+This will create the standalone executable `minirandr` the `target` directory.

 ## Usage